How to use Hill Descent Control ™ in your Ford

 How does Hill Descent Control work in a Ford vehicle?

-How fast can the Hill Descent Control go?
+How fast can a hill descent go?

 Hill Descent Control ™ | Ford How-To| Ford video by Ford Motor Company